WUSL: Past personalities

+In October 2025, “The Rise N Grind Morning Show” ended with the layoffs of Mikey Dredd and MuthaKnows as part of national cuts by iHeart Media.
+They were replaced by a simulcast of "The Breakfast Club" from sister-station WWPR-FM.

 Public affairs shows

 WUSL has won numerous awards for its news and public affairs programming, a hallmark of which was their Sunday morning programming.
 From its inception as Power 99, Sunday mornings featured two public affairs shows: Sunday Morning Live, hosted by longtime news anchor Loraine Ballard Morrill and later Empower Half Hour with Lehronda Upshur.

 Awards and honors

 The station was one of 10 awarded the 2007 Crystal Radio Award for public service awarded by the National Association of Broadcasters.
 Winners were honored at the Radio Luncheon on April 17, 2007, during the NAB Show in Las Vegas, Nevada.